hamax97/opensoruce-contributions/llvm/howto_build.md

       - https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/
       - https://freecompilercamp.org/llvm-openmp-build/

-2. Go to the `build` directory used in the previous steps.
+2. Go to the `build` directory used in the previous steps and run:

+       mkdir projects/openmp && cd projects/openmp

 3. Define the following variables:

        OMP_PROJECT_DIR=<llvm-repo-root>/openmp